ClassConnect13/app-manual/courses/courses.md

 ---
 layout: default
-title: My Courses
+title: View your courses
 nav_order: 1
 parent: Courses
 ---

-# My Courses
+# View Your Courses

 View and manage all courses you're enrolled in.
 From here you can join new courses or create your own.